krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 | Left subtree  | $i + 1$                       | $[l, m-1]$                          |
 | Right subtree | $i + 1 + (m - l)$             | $[m+1, r]$                          |

-Please note that $(m-l)$ in the right subtree root index represents “the number of nodes in the left subtree.”
+Please note that $(m-l)$ in the right subtree root index represents "the number of nodes in the left subtree."
 It may help to consult the figure below for a clearer understanding.

 ![Indexes of the root node and left and right subtrees](build_binary_tree_problem.assets/build_tree_division_pointers.png)